harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```

 ```
-Reducing the minimum module size to 5, with a merging threshold of 0.1:
-Gives 195 before merging, 136 afterwards
-Reducing the merging threshold to 0.05:
-Gives 189 modules.

 With a minimum size of 30:
 103 modules were created before merging
-101 modules were created after merging with a threshold of 0.05 74 modules were created after merging with a threshold of 0.10 54 modules were created after merging with a threshold of 0.15 30 modules were created after merging with a threshold of 0.25
+30 modules were created after merging with a threshold of 0.25
 ```